Are cruise ships accessible to people with physical or developmental disabilities?

 Will I be able to use the cruise ship pool or hot tubs?

 It depends on the cruise ship.
 Every Norwegian ship has a pool lift.
-Royal Caribbean's Freedom-class ships each have one pool and one whirlpool with a lift; it's the same with the Quantum-class ships.
-Princess Cruises and Holland America offer lifts on most ships, as well.
-One major exception is Disney, which does not provide lifts in any of its pools.
+Royal Caribbean's Freedom, Oasis, and Quantum-class ships each have one pool and one whirlpool with a lift; Princess Cruises and Holland America offer lifts on most ships, as well.
 Pool lift availability can vary from ship to ship, not just line to line, so if an at-sea swim or soak is important to you, double check with the cruise line before you book.

 Am I able to tender to shore in a wheelchair or mobility device?